artsturdevant/twitter-passes/README.md

 # twitter-passes
-Just a bot project to watch for popular passwords on Twitter
+A bot to help make passwords betterer.